vectordotdev/vector/docs/specs/instrumentation.md

   be retried and recovered.
 For example, a failed HTTP request can be retired and recovered.
   * MUST log a message at the `warning` level
-  * MUST NOT increment the any error-related metrics
+  * MUST NOT increment any error-related metrics
 * An error MUST NOT be marked as recoverable if the operation that produced can not be retried.
 For example, a failed HTTP request that will *not* be retried.
   * MUST log a message at the `error` level